 Meeting all of these requirements doesn’t mean a thing if you don’t have the funds to add to your retirement account above and beyond your 401k maximum contributions.

-John is an engineer who earns an income of $150,000.
+John is a single engineer who earns an income of $150,000.
 As a single filer taxpayer, his income restricts him from contributing to a Roth IRA.
 However, he would like to find a way to make $20,000 in Roth contributions using a Mega Backdoor Roth IRA.

 John’s company meets all the qualifications necessary for him to use a Mega Backdoor: they offer a 401k in which both after-tax contributions and in-service withdrawals are allowed.
 With this in mind, John begins the process of using a Mega Backdoor Roth.